saxarona/mlcs4013/04-notes.md

 ## The dataset

-Thing is, our data is horribly presented in separated files, so I'm guessing we're joining them in a single file and let read it all using `libsvmread`.
-The data is located [here](https://archive.ics.uci.edu/ml/datasets/Artificial+Characters).
+Thing is, our data was horribly presented in separated files, so I joined them all in a single file and modified its presentation so that it could be read by `libsvmread`.
+The dataset is located [here](https://archive.ics.uci.edu/ml/datasets/Artificial+Characters).

-This dataset represent artificially created characters which can be of 10 different classes, ranging from 1 to 10, namely: A, C, D, E, F, G, H, L, P and R.
+This dataset represent artificially created characters which can be of **10 different classes**, ranging from 1 to 10, namely: A, C, D, E, F, G, H, L, P and R.

 This is the data format: